chadwhawkins/nass/README.rst

 This includes connection problems (e.g. timeout, DNS failure), as well as specific error messages.

-All exceptions subclass :class:`nass.exceptions.NassException`, so you can use it to catch all exceptions.
+All exceptions subclass ``NassException``, so you can use it to catch all exceptions.

 Documentation
 -------------